myselfhimself/gmic-py/README.md

 ### Q1-Q3 2020
 1. Move the package to official Python package repositories.
 DONE
-1. Add numpy nparray I/O support with automatic values (de-)interlacing
+1. Add numpy nparray I/O support with automatic values (de-)interlacing WIP
 1. Add Windows support

 ### Q2-Q3 2020
-1. In a separate repository, create a Blender Plugin, leveraging the Python library and exposing:
+1. In a separate repository, create a Blender Plugin, leveraging the Python library and exposing: DONE
-  1. a single Blender GMIC 2D node with a text field or linkable script to add a GMIC expression
+  1. a single Blender GMIC 2D node with a text field or linkable script to add a GMIC expression WIP
   1. as many 2D nodes as there are types of GMIC filters and commands (500+)